Ninjaneer1/VideoGameSalesPredictor/README.md

 There is only critic and user data for about half of the available video game data, but this still leaves a lot to work with.

 The models did best when attemping to predict the global sales.
-There are a lot outliers in the sales data and the distribution are very non-normal The sales data is log-transformed to help gather it into a managable range, and from there, the correlations with the critic and user data can be found.
+There are a lot outliers in the sales data and the distribution are very non-normal.
+Droping the outliers was tested by dropping outside 90th to 99.9th percentiles.
+This may have improved the models from a linear regression standpoint, but is more harmful, I think, from the categorical contributions.
+The sales data is log-transformed to help gather it into a managable range, and from there, the correlations with the critic and user data are a little more visible.
 Multicolinearlity is addressed using VIF.
 Scaling is performed to the numeric data prior to fiting the models.
 The categorical data that I found to be the most useful was reduced to 50 unique values by re-bagging, or renaming the least frequent elements to  "other".